sportsdunia logo

 McLean Park (Image Credits: Khalida Official X Account/@KhalidaTasneem)

 The crowd here witnesses high-scoring thrillers, with boundaries flying and sixes being hit effortlessly.
-Fans enjoy the up-close view of the action, it is one of the most fan-favourite stadiums in the country.
+The seating capacity of the stadium is 10,500.
+Fans enjoy the up-close view of the action, and it is one of the most fan-favourite stadiums in the country.
 The pitch at McLean Park is normally flat and batting-friendly, which adds to the difficulty bowlers encounter on this compact pitch.
 Whether it's a Super Smash game or a New Zealand international match, this stadium never fails to entertain.

 smallest-cricket-stadiums-in-the-world